-Maryland only offers two true special interest plates that are available to anyone, directly through the Motor Vehicle Administration – the well known Treasure the Chesapeake and Our Farms, Our Future plates.
-These plates are of a completely different design than the black-on-white standard-issue plates.
-While special interest plates are used to raise money for specific organizations, unlike organizational member plates, the MVA collects the money from the registrant and distributes it to the groups after the plates are issued.
+Maryland only offers three true special interest plates that are available to anyone, directly through the Motor Vehicle Administration - the well-known Treasure the Chesapeake and Our Farms, Our Future plates, and the new 1910 Vintage plate.
+These plates have completely different designs than the standard-issue plates.
+While in some cases these plates are used to raise money for specific organizations, unlike organizational member plates, the MVA collects the money from the registrant and distributes it to the groups after the plates are issued.
 No actual affiliation with any organization is necessary.

 Special interest plates are or have been available to a few specific commercial vehicle types, and in some cases have had distinct serial formats when issued to such vehicles.